 - Footprint arrays

 Astropy affiliated package for image reprojection (resampling).

-Reproject celestial slices from an 2d array from one WCS to another using the DeForest (2004) adaptive, anti-aliased resampling algorithm, with optional flux conservation.
+Reproject a 2D array from one WCS to another using the DeForest (2004) adaptive, anti-aliased resampling algorithm, with optional flux conservation.

 Reproject data to a new projection using flux-conserving spherical polygon intersection (this is the slowest algorithm).

 Reproject data from a HEALPIX projection to a standard projection.

 Reproject data to a new projection using interpolation (this is typically the fastest way to reproject an image).

 Reproject data from a standard projection to a HEALPIX projection.

 Given one or more images, return an optimal WCS projection object and shape.

 Given a set of input images, reproject and co-add these to a single final image.